Logo Futurismo

 Origin of the Name “Poço do Bacalhau”

 As you might expect, there are various local theories about the origin of the name of the Poço do Bacalhau waterfall.
-However, we believe that the most plausible explanation is the one that suggests that, at a particular time of day with a specific solar orientation, it is possible to observe in the landscape some visual similarities to a codfish steak.
+However, we believe the most plausible explanation is that, at a particular time of day with a specific solar orientation, the landscape may visually resemble a codfish steak.

 What to Do in Poço do Bacalhau